How To Cycle A Fish Tank: Navigating The Nitrogen Cycle 2026

 The Ammonia Stage

-• Burning sensation in their gills
+• Burning sensation in gill tissue, causing labored breathing

 Also, check Water Sprite Plant: Best Care Guide Explained in Details